Campaigning for the sensitive & appropriate development of St. Christopher’s

 Low rise.
 Low density.
 Low impact.

-We are a voluntary community group with members from across Bristol.
+We are a voluntary community campaign group in Bristol.

 We want the best possible development for our neighbourhood and our city.